Yosemite Sightseer murders

 She had been working for the Yosemite Institute for the past year and had worked on education programs through a partnership with the National Park Service.

 She had probably been murdered on the evening of Wednesday, July 21.
-She was seen that day at the Institute offices and was planning to visit a friend in Sausalito, California, but never made it.
+She was seen at the Institute offices that day and was planning to visit a friend in Sausalito, California, but never made it.
 When she did not appear as scheduled, her would-be host had phoned the park.
 Police found her car in front of her cabin, packed for the trip.

 Chief James Maddock said he questioned whether the Bureau could have done anything to prevent Armstrong's killing.
 "I've struggled with that issue for the last 24 hours and continue to do so," he confessed.
 He did feel, however, that the FBI spared nothing to investigate the earlier killings.
 "I'm confident we've done everything that could be reasonably done."